-Wastewater generated from BNL operations is treated at the Sewage Treatment Plant (STP) before it is discharged to nearby groundwater recharge basins.
+Wastewater generated from BNL operations is treated at the STP before it is discharged to nearby groundwater recharge basins.
 Some wastewater may contain very low levels of radiological, organic, or inorganic contaminants.
 Monitoring, pollution prevention, and vigilant operation of treatment facilities ensure that these discharges comply with all applicable regulatory requirements and that the public, employees, and the environment are protected.

-In 2018, the average gross alpha and beta activity levels in the STP discharge were within the typical range of historical levels and well below New York State Drinking Water Standards (NYS DWS).

-Tritium was not detected above method detection limits in the STP discharge during the entire year and no cesium-137, strontium-90, or other gamma-emitting nuclides attributable to Laboratory operations were detected.
-Non-radiological monitoring of the STP effluent showed that organic and inorganic parameters, with exception of tolytriazole exceedances, were within SPDES effluent limitations or other applicable standards.
+Analytical data for 2019 shows that the average gross alpha and beta activity levels in the STP discharge (EA, Outfall 001) were within the typical range of historical levels and were well below New York State Drinking Water Standards (NYS DWS).
+Tritium was not detected above method detection limits in the STP discharge during the entire year and no cesium-137, strontium-90, or other gammaemitting nuclides attributable to Laboratory operations were detected.
+Non-radiological monitoring of the STP effluent showed that, with the exception of multiple TTA exceedances, organic and inorganic parameters were within SPDES effluent limits or other applicable standards.

 Stormwater and cooling water discharges to recharge basins are sampled throughout the year and analyzed for gross alpha and beta activity, gamma-emitting radionuclides, and tritium.
 Each recharge basin is a permitted point-source discharge under the Laboratory's SPDES permit.
-In 2018, the average concentrations of gross alpha and beta activity in stormwater and cooling water discharged to recharge basins were within typical ranges and no gamma-emitting radionuclides were detected.
-Disinfection byproducts continue to be detected in the discharges at concentrations just above the method detection limit due to the use of chlorine and bromine for the control of algae and bacteria in potable and cooling water systems.
-Inorganics, such as metals, were detected; however, their presence was due primarily to sediment runoff in stormwater discharges.
+The average concentrations of gross alpha and beta activity in stormwater and cooling water discharged to recharge basins were within typical ranges and no gamma-emitting radionuclides were detected.
+Disinfection byproducts continue to be detected at low concentrations, above the method detection limit, in discharges to recharge basins due to the use of chlorine and bromine for the control of algae and bacteria in potable and cooling water systems.
+Inorganics (i.e., metals) were detected; however, their presence is due primarily to sediment runoff in stormwater discharges.

-With the exception of the most upstream sampling location (Station HY), the onsite portions of the Peconic River were dry throughout the first half of 2018 due to drought conditions.
-When available, radiological data from Peconic River surface water sampling showed that the average concentrations of gross alpha and gross beta activity from on-site locations were indistinguishable from off-site and control locations, and all detected levels were below the applicable NYS DWS.
+The Peconic River flowed the first half of 2019, then stopped flowing offsite by July as groundwater levels began subsiding.
+Radiological data from Peconic River surface water sampling show that the average concentrations of gross alpha and gross beta activity from on-site locations were indistinguishable from control locations, and all detected levels were below the applicable NYS DWS.
 No gamma-emitting radionuclides attributable to Laboratory operations were detected either upstream or downstream of the STP area, and tritium was not detected above method detection limits in any of the surface water samples.

 Chapter 5 of this report describes BNL's Water Quality Surveillance Program and monitoring data in further detail.